 If you search the internet for ‘antibody sequencing’, you will be rewarded with a long list of resources and services.
 The terms used to describe antibody sequencing are overloaded and highly similar.
-We felt a single resource that explained the why and how of proteomic antibody sequencing was needed.
+We felt a single resource that explained the why and how of the proteomic antibody sequencing process was needed.

 Monoclonal sequencing versus repertoire sequencing